CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 **Descripton of Research**:

 > This project reviews different online projects found on the Internet (GitHub, Kaggle, and others) and ascertains whether the identified projects meet the NASA TOPS Principles of Open Science.
-This is to determine if developer have access to extract data or to compile code.
+This is to determine if developers have access to extract data or to compile code.

 > The project also provides a brief overview of NASA FAIR Principles.